-School contributions or any payments can be made online through the school's website.
-Select "Online Payment" and follow the prompts.
+School contributions or any payments can be made online via Schoolbytes.
+Go to the website, select "Online Payment" and follow the prompts.
 Payments can also be paid by students before school, recess or lunch on any day at the Front Office.
-Payment of school contributions and subject costs can be made by cash, cheque, money order or EFTPOS.
+Payment of school contributions and subject costs can be made by cash, cheque, or EFTPOS.